Jerga99/bwm-ng-new/src/assignments.md

 2. in [rental-detail.component.ts] call [getRentalById] from rental      service, provide id from params.
 Retrieved rental assign to member variable of rental
 3. Display rental title and description in template

+# Auth Components
+1. Create "login", "register" components in "auth" folder
+2. In app module create routing to these components
+4. Path to login component = "/login"
+4. Path to register component = "/register"